Skip to main content

 tc secrets put STRIPE_KEY "sk_live_abc123"

-# Store config (plaintext)
+# Store config (plaintext variables)

 tc vars put API_BASE_URL "https://api.example.com"